 The project budget is the instrument through which the cost of the project’s activities, plans, priorities, and organization are expressed.
 The funding agency grants a certain amount of money to the project on the basis of the line-by-line budget estimate that is submitted as part of the grant proposal.

-Included in the budget should be provisions for the cost categories listed below as specified by OMB Circular A-21, Cost Principles for Educational Institutions, www.omb.gov.
+Included in the budget should be provisions for the cost categories listed below as specified by OMB Uniform Guidance, Cost Principles for Educational Institutions, www.omb.gov.

-5) Contractual Services include Consultants and other non-University services not otherwise directly charged in the grant.
-For construction related contractual services, all parties must comply with The Davis-Bacon Act (40 USC 276a et seq.); (http://www.thecre.com/fedlaw/legal12a/276a.htm).
+- Contractual Services include Consultants and other non-University services not otherwise directly charged in the grant.
+For construction related contractual services, all parties must comply with The Davis-Bacon Act (40 USC 276a et seq.); (Davis-Bacon Act).
 This act establishes minimum wages to be paid to laborers and mechanics on construction projects to which the U.S. is a party involving public buildings or public works within the U.S.

-9) Indirect Costs (IDC) or Facilities and Administrative (F&A) Cost appears as a single separate item in the budget.
+- Indirect Costs (IDC) or Facilities and Administrative (F&A) Cost appears as a single separate item in the budget.
 This item is not university profit; rather, it represents the total costs to the University in support of the project which cannot be directly attributed to a project activity.
 This can include a portion of the University’s overall administrative costs such as purchasing and procurement, personnel, payroll, buildings, equipment, maintenance, office space, utilities, and research administration.
 The IDC rates at Kentucky State University are approved by the U.S. Department of Health and Human Services, Division of Cost Allocation.
-Please see full rate agreement in the Appendix and on the OSP website in the Information section.
-Any deviation from the Approved IDC rates must be approved by the Associate.
-V. P. for the Office of Research, Grants, and Sponsored Programs.
+Please see full rate agreement in the Appendix and on the ORSP website in the Information section.
+Any deviation from the IDC rates must be approved by the Deputy Provost for the Office of Research and Sponsored Programs.

-10) In accordance with OMB Circular A-110, cost sharing must be verifiable and auditable within Cost Sharing, known as cost matching, is the portion of the project costs that are pledged by the requestor and any other non-federal agency.
+- In accordance with OMB Circular A-110, cost sharing must be verifiable and auditable within Cost Sharing, known as cost matching, is the portion of the project costs that are pledged by the requestor and any other non-federal agency.
 Cost sharing can be a mandatory requirement by the agency.
-OMB Circulars A-21 and A-110 have very specific regulations regarding the documentation of all cost sharing in the University’s accounting system; must not be included as contributions for any other federally-funded project or program; must be necessary and reasonable to accomplish project or program objectives; must be allowable in accordance with the applicable cost principles (OMB Circular A-21); the terms and conditions of the funding agency and the KSU policies; must be funded from non-federal sources unless authorized by federal statute; and must be incurred during the term of the agreement.
+OMB Uniform Guidance have very specific regulations regarding the documentation of all cost sharing in the University’s accounting system; must not be included as contributions for any other federally-funded project or program; must be necessary and reasonable to accomplish project or program objectives; must be allowable in accordance with the applicable cost principles (OMB Uniform Guidance); the terms and conditions of the funding agency and the KSU policies; must be funded from non-federal sources unless authorized by federal statute; and must be incurred during the term of the agreement.
 Non-documentation of cost sharing may result in disallowed costs of the funding agency.
-All matching contributions must be approved by the Dean of the College and the Office of Research, Grants, and Sponsored Programs prior to submission of the proposal.
+All matching contributions must be approved by the Dean of the College and the Office of Research and Sponsored Programs prior to submission of the proposal.

-b) Cash Match is the commitment of cash resources to the project or program.
+- Cash Match is the commitment of cash resources to the project or program.
 Proposals that are not supported by documentation identifying all sources of cash match commitments will not be submitted from the University to any funding agencies.
 Specific account numbers authorized by the dean must be provided prior to submitting the proposal.
-The OMB Circulars A-21 and A-110 apply for regulation and documentation of third party contributions.

-c) Third Party contributions are those contributions that are made by non-federal organizations outside of the university system.
+- Third Party contributions are those contributions that are made by non-federal organizations outside of the university system.
 They can be in-kind or cash.
 Third party contributions may be in the form of cash, real property, equipment, supplies, other expendable property, and the value of goods and services directly benefiting and specifically identifiable to the project or program.
-The OMB Circulars A-21 and A-110 apply for regulation and documentation of third party contributions.